 The following characteristics represent five key strengths that have emerged from the dimensions highlighted in your Personal Style Profile.
-These strengths are those which are likely most evident in your response to goals and relationships.
+These strengths are those which are most likely to be evident in your response to goals and relationships.
 Since each strength can present a unique challenge if underutilized or taken too far, specific developmental points are provided as well.